jesperancinha/note-manager-app/README.md

 # Note manager WebApp

-*"This web applications was formerly known as title-text-adder"*
+*"This web applications was formerly known as titleEntity-text-adder"*

 ## Building notes